mockingbirdnyc/wordpress/wp-content/plugins/wp-disable/readme.txt

 * WooCommerce tab not displaying fixed

 = 1.5.1 =
-* More visual cleanups
+* More visual clean-ups
-* Removed all webfonts
+* Removed all web fonts
 * Minor bug fix on reporting on dashboard
 * Plugin is now under 240kb